SifatSararChistee/movie-portal-a10/movie-portal-client/README.md

-# 🎥 Movie Portal
+# 🎥 MovieVerse

 [Live Website URL](https://eco-adventure-a0975.web.app)

 ## Project Theme

-Welcome to **Movie Portal**, your go-to platform for discovering, managing, and enjoying movies.
+Welcome to **MovieVerse**, your go-to platform for discovering, managing, and enjoying movies.
 Our portal simplifies exploring movie details, adding and deleting movies, and managing your favorites—all within a responsive and user-friendly interface.

 ---